How to spot phishing phone scams

 - Monitoring your bank accounts

-You can also keep an eye on the activity in your bank accounts to confirm that you recognise all of the withdrawals that are taking place.
+You can also keep an eye on the activity in your bank accounts to confirm that you recognise all the withdrawals that are taking place.
 Any suspicious activity should be reported to your bank.

 - Reporting the crime